ragpi/ragpi/README.md

 ### 4. Custom Deployment

-Supports deployment on Kubernetes or other container orchestration platforms.
+Supports deployment on Kubernetes or other container orchestration platforms using the [ragpi/ragpi](https://hub.docker.com/r/ragpi/ragpi) Docker image.
 Configure components independently based on your infrastructure needs.
+The Docker image contains both the API service and worker components, which can be controlled via environment variables.

+For reference on how to configure the API and worker services, see the service definitions in `docker-compose.prod.yml` in the repository root.

 ## Environment Variables